CYGNUS-RD/mycondor/README.md

-# CYGNO Condor Container
+# CYGNO Condor Queue

 Submit jobs on CYGNO condor INFN Cloud queue

-requirements:
+there are two way to submit job under the experiment queue:
+1) cccess to cloud https://notebook.cygno.cloud.infn.it:8888/ open a terminal and follow the istruction to submit a job

-Download and install Docker for your platform [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)
+2) download and install Docker for your platform [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and use Cygno Condor Container from your PC or server, etc.

+### Cygno Condor Container###
 download Cygno Condor Container configuration

       git clone https://github.com/CYGNUS-RD/mycondor.git
       cd mycondor/

-in the directory ***submituser*** you will find example and there you have to copy/mouve your code to be submitted.
+in the directory ***submituser*** you will find example and there you have to copy/move your code to be submitted.
 The folder is shared with running container and continuosly updated

 run Cygno Condor Container